MuscleMap/MuscleMap/README.md

 7. Install PyTorch with the correct CUDA Version for GPU support.

-    MuscleMap works with CPU or GPU, but performs best with a GPU-enabled PyTorch installation.
+    MuscleMap works with both CPU and GPU, but performs best with a GPU-enabled PyTorch installation.
+If you want to use MuscleMap with CPU only, you can skip step 7.

-    **To use a GPU**, you need either:
+    **To use a GPU** you need either:
     - an NVIDIA GPU with a compatible **CUDA** runtime, or
     - an AMD GPU with **ROCm** support.

     1. **Step 1** — Open a Python console and run:

         ```python
         import torch
         print("Is CUDA available?:", torch.cuda.is_available())
         ```

+    If PyTorch indicates that CUDA is available, then the system is functioning correctly.
+If PyTorch indicates that it is not available, verify whether your system has a compatible driver installed (Step 2).

     2. **Step 2** — Check your system CUDA version (terminal)

-        If PyTorch indicates that CUDA is available, then the system is functioning correctly.
-If PyTorch indicates that it is not available, verify whether your system has a compatible driver installed by opening a terminal and running the following command:
+       Open a terminal and run the following command:

         ```bash
         nvidia-smi #for NVIDIA/CUDA